GSA/open-gsa-redesign/_apidocs/get-opportunities-public-api.md

 1/31/2020 | v1.4 | Added field "ResourceLinks" with Coming Soon to prod
-2/18/2020 | v1.5| Added UEI information and versioning column and response example for awards 2/27/2020 | v1.6| Added ResourceLinks to Response Section
+2/18/2020 | v1.5| Added UEI information and versioning column and response example for awards 2/27/2020 | v1.6| Added ResourceLinks to Response Section 6/20/2020| v1.7| Added additional information field to point of contact parameter in the response

 <p><small><a href="#">Back to top</a></small></p>